 International Business Management

 “My marketing courses taught me important lessons about adapting my product lines and sales tactics to local conditions.
-From day one, I was learning to build detailed business plans.
+From day one, I was learning to build detailed business plans,” she says.

-My internship was at Mattel, and I was able to leverage that experience into a full-time role at their Toronto office.
-From there, I helped launch Monster High in Canada.
+“From there, I helped launch Monster High in Canada.
 I’ve since had the opportunity to work in London, England, and travel all over the world.
-Today, I’m based in Barcelona and manage the product, placement, price and promotion across 15 European markets.
+Today, I’m based in Barcelona and manage the product, placement, price and promotion across 15 European markets.”

 Victoria’s advice to students is to get out there and try new things, and find what you love doing.

 “For me, it was working abroad – being in different places forced me to constantly adapt, improve and innovate,” she adds.